 I’m running 10 miles on Sunday, not a 5k or a half marathon, 10 miles.
 When my sister and friend Jess asked me to sign up for the DC Cherry Blossom run I thought it was for sure a 10K, but no 10 miles.
 Two months ago I was a 3-4 mile girl, so I knew some training needed to happen and I was pleasantly surprised by how well I think it went.
 Now lets just see how I make it through the race on Sunday.
 I feel prepared with my training, but having never ran longer than a 5K before I had no idea what to really do to prepare the night before and morning of, so I reached out to a few amazing running blogger friends for suggestions.

-I would say I was already in good shape before starting to train to run the 10 miles, but I knew I had to work on my running endurance.
-Let me be clear that I’m by no means running for time, I just want to finish the damn thing and feel proud.
+Anyway, let me be clear that I’m by no means running for time, I just want to finish the damn thing and feel proud.
 So two months ago I started going on one long run a week, usually it was on the weekend when I had the daylight.
 Other workouts I did throughout the week were 2-3 days of strength training, one day of treadmill hills or sprints, and one day of a light 4 mile run.
 I was glad I was still able to keep up with my strength training, as that’s my favorite type of workout.
+It was vital that I had a good cool down and stretch after the workout so I don’t tense up and injure myself during the course of my training.
+Furthermore, I have found that products like the best CBD oil UK are great for relaxing your muscles after a workout as well as reducing any inflammation that your body may be suffering from.

 The first week I went for a long run I set a goal of going six miles.
 I did it, but my legs definitely felt pretty beat by the end.
 The following week I ran for six miles again.
 Then I started adding one mile each week to 9 miles.
 I wish I would have ran the full 10 one day, but I got cut short on time the last week.
 Training really takes up a huge part of your day, I admire the time any half or marathon runner takes to train.
 Each time I was done running I would also take a walk around my neighborhood because my legs felt like pure jello, then stretch when returning home.